Looking to create a dramatic hourglass or flatten and smooth your abdomen? Waist training might be for you! What results can you expect?

 Waist training is a way to sculpt your body using a steel boned corset to modify your waist and create a desired figure—often into an accentuated hourglass or a flat, trim waistline.

 Traditionally, waist training referred to the use of steel boned corsets to create an exaggerated hourglass shape for women.
-A corset is used because of its amazing laces that create a tighter and snugger fit, pulling in a woman's floating ribs and even doing a little bit of rearranging of internal organs so that the circumference of her waist is greatly reduced.
+A corset is used because of its strong steel boning anchored by a sturdy waist tape.
+The laces are adjusted to create a tighter and snugger fit, pulling in a woman's floating ribs and even doing a little bit of rearranging of internal organs so that the circumference of her waist is greatly reduced.

 The same waist training idea can be applied to redefining a men's figure.
 While men might not be looking for that same accentuated hourglass shape as women, men can use a corset to flatten their stomach and create a more smooth and refined abdomen.